WhitakerLab/whitakerlab.github.io/_posts/blog/2018-08-13-Georgia_Introduces.md

 author: GeorgiaHCA ###
 ---

-:tada: :star2: :rocket: Introducing three of my stellar Turing colleagues...
+🎉 🌟 🚀  As a new Turingite I'm delighted to discover so many interesting people doing exciting work.
+So I'd like to introduce three of my stellar Turing colleagues...

-## :star: Sarah Gibson :star:
+## ⭐️ Sarah Gibson ⭐️

 #### "Tell me about your background"

-For her PhD in Astrophysics, Sarah worked on a NASA (:heart_eyes:!!) project called Swift hunting down gamma ray bursts.
+For her PhD in Astrophysics, Sarah worked on a NASA (🤩!!) project called Swift hunting down gamma ray bursts.
 Gamma ray bursts are very brief flashes of high energy radiation, and it’s difficult to predict when and where they will go off.

 Gamma ray bursts form in two ways: when young massive stars go supernova, or two neutron stars merge together.